junxit/us-congress-bills-110/bill.md

 >         - **(II)** to support the schoolwork of their children; and
 >         - **(III)** to participate as appropriate in decisions relating to the education of their children; and
 >     - **(B)** to take other actions, as appropriate and feasible, to support the active involvement of the parents with schools, school personnel, and school-related organizations.
->   - **(14)** Provide parents of a child suspected of having a disability information about services available under part C or section 619 of the Individuals With Disabilities Act (20 U.S.C.
+>   - **(14)** Provide parents of a child suspected of having a disability information about services available under section 619 or part C of the Individuals With Disabilities Education Act (20 U.S.C.
 1419, 1431 et seq.) and refer such child to the appropriate agency for an evaluation of eligibility under such Act.
 > - **(c)** *Program governance* Head Start agencies must establish and maintain a formal structure of shared governance through which an independent governing body with legal and fiscal responsibility for administering and overseeing programs under this subchapter and a parent policy council and parent policy committee, as appropriate, shall ensure that such agency operates a high quality Head Start program in compliance with all applicable Federal, State, and local laws.
 >   - **(1)** *Governing body*
 >     - **(A)** *Composition* The governing body shall be composed as follows: